Decentralisation in France

-Institutional decentralisation
+Institutional

 This is the process of transferring power to newly created institutions and is different from the act of deconcentration of power, which is the transfer of power within the same institution.
 This decentralisation is general in nature and affects all policies or powers related to the territory or targeted to specific areas of public policy and government.
 A further manifestation of this category is the decentralisation of the Banque de France and other public bodies (Groupement d'intérêt public).

-Territorial decentralisation
+Territorial

 This aspect of decentralisation is geared to giving the territorial collectivities in France separate defined responsibilities and resources and to provide for the election of representatives by the inhabitants of those territories.
 Again this is different from deconcentration, which is when the central government aims to improve efficiency by delegating certain policy and powers to a centrally nominated representative (Prefect).

 The decentralisation laws passed on 10 August 1871 and 5 April 1884 saw the attribution of powers to departmental councils and municipal councils.
-Until the 1982 laws the departmental councils had very limited powers and were effectively under the stewardship of the departments prefect.
+Until the 1982 laws the departmental councils had very limited powers and were effectively under the stewardship of the departments’ prefects.

 The 1982 law passed by the government of Pierre Mauroy introduced three new elements: